 Inappropriate or inadequate search strategies may fail to identify records that are included in bibliographic databases.
 Expertise may need to be sought, in particular from the CRG’s Information Specialist.
 The structure of a search strategy should be based on the main concepts being examined in a review.
 In general databases, such as MEDLINE, a search strategy to identify studies for a Cochrane Review will typically have three sets of terms: (i) terms to search for the health condition of interest, i.e. the population; (ii) terms to search for the intervention(s) evaluated; and (iii) terms to search for the types of study design to be included (typically a ‘filter’ for randomized trials).
 There are exceptions, however.
 For instance, for reviews of complex interventions, it may be necessary to search only for the population or the intervention.
 Within each concept, terms are joined together with the Boolean ‘OR’ operator, and the concepts are combined with the Boolean ‘AND’ operator.
 The ‘NOT’ operator should be avoided where possible to avoid the danger of inadvertently removing records that are relevant from the search set.

-Some search strategies may not easily divide into the structure suggested, particularly for reviews addressing complex or unknown interventions, or diagnostic tests (Huang et al 2006, Irvin and Hayden 2006, Petticrew and Roberts 2006, de Vet et al 2008, Booth 2016).
-Cochrane Reviews of public health interventions and of qualitative data may adopt very different search approaches to those described here (Lorenc et al 2014, Booth 2016) (see Chapter 17 on complex and public health interventions, and Chapter 21 on qualitative research).
+Some search strategies may not easily divide into the structure suggested, particularly for reviews addressing complex or unknown interventions, or diagnostic tests (Huang et al 2006, Irvin and Hayden 2006, Petticrew and Roberts 2006, de Vet et al 2008, Booth 2016) or using specific approaches such as realist reviews which may require iterative searches and multiple search strategies (Booth et al 2020).
+Cochrane Reviews of public health interventions and of qualitative data may adopt very different search approaches to those described here (Lorenc et al 2014, Booth 2016) (see Chapter 17 on intervention complexity, and Chapter 21 on qualitative evidence).
 Some options to explore for such situations include: